 Learning and teaching

 We use a range of teaching and learning methods.
 The majority of your modules will be taught through weekly seminars, where you will discuss issues and themes in your chosen modules with a small group of students and your tutors.
-There will be opportunities for project-based learning in archival and heritage settings, and one-to-one supervision to support your dissertation research.
 Independent study is also crucial to this degree, giving you the space to shape your own studies and develop your skills.